jedwards1211/istanbul-lcov-issue/README.md

 Demonstrates how lcov reporting crashes when a file is changed in the middle of a test, and the new lines are covered.

+**But changing the source code is bad!
+Why should istanbul support this?**

+Yes, I agree, I only ran into this problem because I was integration-testing client and server-side hot reloading in [crater](https://github.com/jedwards1211/crater) by overwriting source files.
+I don't have an opinion on whether istanbul should support dynamically changed source code.
+I just made this repo in case they want to handle this situation more gracefully.

 The issue is **intermittent**.
 In my experience it happens rougly 80% of the time.

 **It seems the bug only happens when transpiling with the `es2015` and `stage-1` presets --